DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 A bonding device must have a minimum of one slave before the bonding device itself can be started.

+To use a bonding device dynamic RSS configuration feature effectively, it is also required, that all slaves should be RSS-capable and support, at least one common hash function available for each of them.
+Changing RSS key is only possible, when all slave devices support the same key size.

+To prevent inconsistency on how slaves process packets, once a device is added to a bonding device, RSS configuration should be managed through the bonding device API, and not directly on the slave.

 Like all other PMD, all functions exported by a PMD are lock-free functions that are assumed not to be invoked in parallel on different logical cores to